Rehab Vs. Jail: Going To Rehab Instead Of Prison

 Getting Help For Drug Addiction

-Treatment for substance abuse can:
+Treatment for substance use disorder can:

 • provide supportive coping skills